 Johnson City, Tennessee 37601

-Sevierville TN Criminal Attorney Disclaimer: The simple possession, drug crime, narcotics offense, or other legal information presented at this site should not be construed to be formal legal advice, nor the formation of a lawyer or attorney client relationship.
+Sevierville TN Drug Crime Attorney Disclaimer: The simple possession, narcotics offense, or other legal information presented at this site should not be construed to be formal legal advice, nor the formation of a lawyer or attorney client relationship.
 Any results set forth here were dependent on the facts of that case and the results will differ from case to case.
 Please contact an attorney at our law firm.
 This web site is not intended to solicit clients for matters outside of the State of Tennessee.